Prospective Student FAQs

 How much technology is used in classrooms?

 Technology use at our school is limited.
-Our teachers use technology to supplement instruction and Chromebooks are available for students to use during the instructional day.
+Our teachers use technology to supplement instruction and Chromebooks are available for students to use during the instructional day at the teacher’s discretion.
+Personal devices are not allowed to be used during the school day for all K-6 students.

 How much homework?